-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 26) Which type of company has three types of inventory?
+- 26) Which type of company has three categories of inventory?

 - A) A manufacturing company

 - B) A merchandising company

 - C) A service company

 - D) All of these companies